 July 7, 2018 Saturday – Southern Okanagan Valley, British Columbia, Canada

 I have coffee and my wonderful breakfast of French Toast and fresh berries at the B&B this morning.
-As a dedicated amateur astronomer, I have always wanted to visit the Dominion Radio Astrophysical Observatory, so this morning I finally get to take a personalized tour kindly offered by their public outreach officer:
+As a dedicated amateur astronomer, I have always wanted to visit the Dominion Radio Astrophysical Observatory, so this morning I finally get to take a personalized tour kindly offered by their public outreach officer.
+The instruments I see up close:

-- 10.7cm solar radio flux monitoring telescope – over the last 50 years, this telescope has reliably measured the Sun’s activity!
+- 10.7cm solar radio flux monitoring telescope – this telescope has reliably measured the Sun’s activity over the last 50 years, and is still an important data source for communications companies!

 - Synthesis Telescope – a 7-element array of 9m telescopes that run on rails.

 - Canadian Hydrogen Intensity Mapping Experiment (CHIME).
 This instrument maps hydrogen density – large instantaneous field of view (~200 square degrees) and broad frequency coverage (400-800 MHz).
 Astronomers are discovering new “Fast Radio Bursts” and it is also used for monitoring many pulsars on a daily basis.
 Global News, August 3, 2018 – Canadian radio telescope records mysterious low-frequency bursts from outside our galaxy

 - John A. Galt Telescope – 26m prime-focus, equatorially-mounted telescope.
-First radio astronomical observations using Very Long Baseline Interferometry (with Algonquin) Apr 17, 1967.
+The first astronomical radio observations using Very Long Baseline Interferometry were proven using this dish and another one located at Algonquin Park in Ontario on Apr 17, 1967.

-- 22MHz telescope – Instrument consists of 1,700 telephone poles supporting miles of wire.
+- 22MHz telescope – This instrument consists of 1,700 telephone poles supporting miles of wire.
 It mapped the entire sky in very long radio wavelengths (13.6cm) from 1960s-70s.
 There is a panoramic image of the Radio Milky Way on display in the main building foyer, which is derived from data from the Galactic Plane Survey done by this radio telescope over 10 years.